 Ah, pumpkin pie… the traditional Thanksgiving dessert.
 The rule for dessert, in general, is that the wine should be sweeter than the food.
 In that spirit, a sweet Chenin Blanc or Gewürztraminer would be an amazing option with the spicy flavours in this pie.
 Other great options would be a sparkling ice wine, or a vintage tawny Port.
 One thing to remember is that oak would not be a friendly match with pumpkin pie, so keep an eye on the labels before serving.

 Wine Pairings for Thanksgiving

 With food pairing, let your imagination take hold.
 There is no right or wrong way for pairing wine with Thanksgiving food, and personal preference is really key.
 But, with the suggestions made above, you’ll be a superstar at your Thanksgiving get-together this year!
 And if you’re looking for some special cocktails to serve at your Thanksgiving gathering, we have you covered.
-Visit our blog for some great recipes.
+Check out our Holiday Cocktail Recipes below.